Edmonton Oilers Logo

-Learn more about the Edmonton Oilers brand, find out the Edmonton Oilers colors, and download a Edmonton Oilers vector logo in the SVG file format.
+Learn more about Edmonton Oilers, find out the Edmonton Oilers brand colors, and download Edmonton Oilers vector logo in the SVG file format.
+Find related logos.
+Looking for a raster logo?

 The Edmonton Oilers are a professional ice hockey team based in Edmonton, Alberta.
 They are members of the Pacific Division of the Western Conference of the National Hockey League (NHL).